 Illinois Accelerated Placement Act

 District 65 believes that all students across the achievement spectrum should be challenged and supported to develop their potential.
-For most students this level of challenge can be provided with high quality curriculum and differentiation within a current grade assignment In limited situations, students requiring a higher level of instruction may be best served by affording them access to curricula and learning environments more commonly provided to older students.
-Our processes are in alignment with the Illinois Accelerated Placement Act.
+For most students this level of challenge can be provided with high quality curriculum and differentiation within a current grade assignment.
+In limited situations, students requiring a higher level of instruction may be best served by affording them access to curricula and learning environments more commonly provided to older students.

 District 65 complies with the Illinois Accelerated Placement Act (Public Act 100-0421).
 “Accelerated placement” is the placement of a student at the instructional level that best matches that student’s needs by allowing access to a curriculum that is usually reserved for children who are older or in higher grades than the student.
 Accelerated placement options must include, but need not be limited to, early entrance to kindergarten and first grade, individual subject acceleration, and whole grade acceleration.
 Accelerated placement is not limited to those students who have been identified as gifted and talented, but rather is open to all students who demonstrate high ability and who may benefit from accelerated placement.
 Eligibility for accelerated placement shall also be open to all students regardless of race, ethnicity, gender, religion, sexual orientation, disability, English language proficiency, or socioeconomic status.

-If you are interested in further information regarding these acceleration options, please contact Stacy Beardsley, Assistant Superintendent of Curriculum and Instruction, at firstname.lastname@example.org or call the District 65 Curriculum and Instruction team at 847-859-8000.
+If you are interested in further information regarding these acceleration options, please email firstname.lastname@example.org.